MichaelSavedra1/weather-cli/README.md

 This will change inline with your terminal's theme.
 If any of the icons do not parse, you may need to install a font that is compatible with color/emojis such as [NerdFonts](https://docs.rockylinux.org/books/nvchad/nerd_fonts/)

-*`weather` is currently only compatible with Linux and MacOS machines.*

 ## Installation

 ```